-UNDERGROUND RAILROAD

-NETWORK TO FREEDOM
+UNDERGROUND RAILROAD NETWORK TO FREEDOM

-EXPERIENCE AFRICAN-AMERICAN HERITAGE

-in Frederick City & County
+EXPERIENCE AFRICAN-AMERICAN HERITAGE in Frederick City & County

 Immerse yourself in more than two centuries of history and culture with our African-American Heritage Sites brochure.
-Discover these compelling stories at locations in Downtown Frederick and around the county.

-visitfrederick.org • 800-999-3613
+Discover these compelling stories at locations in Downtown Frederick and around the county. visitfrederick.org • 800-999-3613

-American
+EMBARK ON THIS SELF-GUIDED TOUR

-Heritage Sites
+American Heritage Sites

+in the City of Frederick
-Take a powerful road trip

-to the land where
+Take a powerful road trip to the land where Harriet Tubman's journey began

-Harriet Tubman's

-journey began